Categories: Off-topic

 Politeness levels relevant for beginners are (roughly speaking):

-- formal (aka formal high) - used for talking to people in authority, strangers, customers, or otherwise showing extra respect
+- formal (aka formal high) - used for talking to people in authority, strangers, customers, elders, or otherwise showing extra respect

-- polite (aka informal high) - normal chat between colleagues or acquaintances
+- polite (aka informal high) - normal chat between colleagues or acquaintances of similar status

 - casual (aka informal low) - between good friends, couples, and family siblings of similar age